 Jump All But One

 I’ve always made fun of people who quote hollow, old sayings.
-Forest Gump’s box of chocolates, Martin Luther King Jr.’s big dreams and Neil Armstrong’s promise to mankind (from the moon).
+Forrest Gump’s box of chocolates, Martin Luther King Jr.’s big dreams and Neil Armstrong’s promise to mankind (from the moon).
 Those old adages are so distant, so separate from our own lives.
 But sometimes — every so often — things get too hard to explain, and metaphors really are the best translation.

 Today is my last day at the Press.
 I wouldn’t trade my 2 years here for a thing, and it really is sad to see my experience here come to a close.
 We had a good-bye lunch at Shorty’s (the wonderful outdoor cafe/restaurant at Wake) with Dr. Holderidge, Candide and the rest of the interns today.
 Discussing the ethics, logistics and challenges of studying literature — from the viewpoints of researchers, educators and students — we really got to dig into the others’ opinions and personalities, a nice refresher after all of our nonstop deadline work at the Press . . . in the basement of Tribble.